 Blogger could choose a single question to answer for every post

-This kind of format is also very common and we see this a lot even from magazines.
+This kind of format is also very common and we see this a lot even in magazines.
 Usually, the blogger will choose a specific question from one reader then, they would go ahead and answer it using one post or article.
 One pro tip, AVOID YES OR NO QUESTIONS.
-Open ended questions always invite responses.
+Open-ended questions always invite responses.
 Just like in this example from A Beautiful Mess:

 Get your readers to subscribe and share

 Inform your readers that the best way to get an answer to a question is through a notification.
 And, readers would get the notification if they are subscribed.
 So, for any reader who wants to participate in a Q&A, they could be encouraged to subscribe to newsletters and notifications.
 Also, through the Q&A, we could get readers to share the content willingly.
 This is especially true if their questions have been answered and they are satisfied with it.